Cherednik algebras and Calogero-Moser cells: Coxeter groups

-There is a unique irreducible representation of $W$ with minimal $\bb$-invariant in each Calogero-Moser family.
-In Lusztig's theory, this is a characterization of special representations (case of equal parameters).
-We show that in each left cell representation there is also a unique irreducible representation of $W$ with minimal $b$-invariant, and this can change inside a family.
-The corresponding result has been proved recently (case by case) in the setting of Lusztig's theory by the first author \cite{bonnafe b}.
+\itemth{3} Unicity of a representation with minimal $\bb$-invariant. \end{itemize} In Lusztig's theory, for $c$ constant, there is a unique irreducible representation with minimal $\bb$-invariant in a family, the special representation.
+It occurs in every left cell representation in the family.
+This last fact does not hold for $c$ non-constant but (3) is known to hold in the Kazhdan-Lusztig setting~\cite{bonnafe b} modulo a conjecture of Lusztig~\cite{lusztig}.
 It is an instance of the Calogero-Moser theory shedding some light on the Kazhdan-Lusztig and Lusztig theory.

+We also provide a detailed study of type $B_2$: the Galois group is a Weyl group of type $D_4$ and we show that the Calogero-Moser cells coincide with the Kazhdan-Lusztig cells.
+Our approach for $B_2$ is based on a detailed study of $\ZCB$ and of the ramification of the covering, without constructing explicitly the variety $\RCB$.

-{\bf Description of the chapters}
+\section{Description of the chapters}

-We review in Chapter \ref{chapter:reflexions} the basic theory of complex reflection groups: invariant theory, rationality of representations, fake degrees.
+We start in Chapter~\ref{chapter:notation} with general notations about algebras, modules and gradings.
+We review in Chapter \ref{chapter:reflexions} the basic theory of complex reflection groups: invariant theory, hyperplane complement, rationality of representations, Hilbert series and fake degrees.
 We close that chapter with the particular case of real reflection groups endowed with the choice of a real chamber, i.e., finite Coxeter groups.
-All along the book, we devote special sections to the case of Coxeter groups when particular features arise in their case.
+Throughout the book, we devote special sections to the case of Coxeter groups when particular features arise in their case.

 Chapters \ref{chapter:cherednik-1} and \ref{chapter:cherednik-0} are devoted to the basic structure theory of rational Cherednik algebras, following Etingof and Ginzburg \cite{EG}.
-The definition of generic Cherednik algebras is given in Chapter \ref{chapter:cherednik-1}, followed by the fundamental PBW Decomposition Theorem.
-We introduce the polynomial representation via Dunkl operators and prove its faithfulness.
-We introduce next the spherical algebra and prove some basic properties, including the double endomorphism Theorem.
+The definition of generic Cherednik algebras is given in Chapter \ref{chapter:cherednik-1}, followed by the fundamental PBW Decomposition Theorem and the faithful polynomial representation via Dunkl operators.
+We discuss the spherical algebra and some of its basic properties, in particular the Double Endomorphism Theorem.
 We also introduce the Euler element and gradings, filtrations, and automorphisms.